List of Coronation Street characters introduced in 2015: Johnny Connor

 Johnny Connor, played by Richard Hawley, made his first screen appearance on 5 October 2015.
-The character was killed off on 22 October 2021 after he drowns in a sinkhole trying to save Jenny Connor.
+The character was killed-off on 22 October 2021 after he drowns in a sinkhole trying to save his wife, Jenny Bradley (Sally Ann Matthews).
 The character and casting was announced on 20 July 2015.
 Johnny is Aidan (Shayne Ward) and Kate Connor's (Faye Brookes) father.
 He is a "self-made man" and a "ruthless businessman", who will clash with his son.

 Johnny's daughter and Aidan's sister Kate turn up at the factory, where Johnny demands his money back.
 Carla Connor (Alison King) realises Aidan bought into the factory using his dad's money.
 Johnny tells Carla that he put his life savings into Aidan's bank account as a tax dodge and didn't know about the factory buy-out until just now.
 Carla gives the workers the day off to give the Connors time to sort out the mess.
 Carla no longer trusts Aidan as he stole from his own father.
 Johnny insists on getting his money back so that he can give Kate the wedding she deserves.
 Aidan asks why he doesn't use the rest of his money for it.
 Johnny admits it's all gone as his girlfriend cleaned him out.
 Johnny lays claim to Aidan's 40% share of the factory.
 Carla expects him to be a silent partner, but is surprised when he says otherwise.

 The Underworld staff nervously await Johnny's arrival as their new boss.
 Johnny looks at the books and gives the factory three months before it goes out of business.
 Carla is forced to admit she had a gambling problem when he asks about the cash withdrawals amounting to £40,000.
 Carla, Aidan, Johnny and Kate discuss the factory over dinner in the bistro.
 Johnny confirms that he's on board with the factory on two conditions; that he's central to the running of the business and that they find a job for Kate.